fstuff-dev/modbuild/README.md

-    MOD_NAME                -   Name of the module to build MOD_OBJS                -   Object used for module build KERNEL_DIR              -   Top directory of the kernel MOD_PATH                -   The path of where is located the module source code INSTALL_DIR             -   The Directory where to install the module REMOTE_USR              -   Name of the user for SSH Connetion with remote target in case of Network Install REMOTE_PSW              -   Password of the SSH user in case of Network Install REMOTE_IP               -   IP of the remote Target in case of Network Install
+    MOD_NAME                -   Name of the module to build MOD_OBJS                -   Object used for module build KERNEL_DIR              -   Top directory of the kernel MOD_PATH                -   The path where the module source code is located INSTALL_DIR             -   The Directory where the module will be installed REMOTE_USR              -   User for SSH Connetion with remote target in case of Network Install REMOTE_PSW              -   Password of the SSH user in case of Network Install REMOTE_IP               -   IP of the remote Target in case of Network Install